 At Heritage Academy tardiness is defined as not being in class in the assigned seat with all things necessary for class to proceed when the bell rings.
 Teachers are required to develop and enforce a strong and firm tardy policy that will affect a scholar's grade.
 There is no such thing as an "excused tardy."
 When a scholar arrives late, he/she must sign in at the front desk prior to going to class.
+Scholars at Gateway K-8 must be signed in by a guardian when tardy.
 Each local campus will have policies in place to enforce tardy violations.